GStreamer/gstreamer/markdown/tutorials/basic/dynamic-pipelines.md

 current state, so we filter them out and only listen to messages coming from the pipeline.

-Most applications only need to worry about going to PLAYING to start playback, then to PAUSE to perform a pause, and then back to NULL at program exit to free all resources.
+Most applications only need to worry about going to `PLAYING` to start playback, then to `PAUSED` to perform a pause, and then back to `NULL` at program exit to free all resources.

 ## Exercise